18 great bike rides in the Narooma - Tilba - Bermagui area of the New South Wales Far South Coast

 Through three gates

 Cycle for about another two kilometres to the first of three gates - a white wooden gate.
 There is a sign to the cemetery.
-The gates are usually open, but if they are closed, then please close them again when you pass through them.
-Go through the first gate and through the fields.
+Go through the gate and through the fields.
 As you will now be on private property, make sure you stay on the road.
 Don’t frighten the animals.
+Please leave all gates just as you find them.

 After the second gate, the track becomes quite rough.